SAP-samples/codejam-cap-llm/exercises/03-explore-genai-hub/README.md

 👉 Give your prompt a `Name`, a `Collection` name, and **Save** the prompt.

-👉 If you now head over to **Prompt Management** you will find your previously saved prompt there.
+👉 If you now head over to **Prompt Management**, and you will find your previously saved prompt there.
 To run the prompt again click **Open in Prompt Editor**.
 You can also select other saved prompts by clicking on **Select**.

 1. Chain of thought prompt - customer support: